doug-h-rice/virtual-multicomp/virtual6502/README.md

 ## Build on Linux and Windows using Tiny C

-For the 6502 This is a to be done project.
+For the 6502 This is an ongoing  to be done project.

 To build virtual-multicomp on linux use make